bq/droid2ino/README.rst

 * Arduino IDE distribution

-* Arduino board with bluetooth
+* Arduino board with Bluetooth

 The app that will use this library must add the following permission, if not it will throw an Exception and will close::